-The University of Michigan Prescription Drug Plan (UM PDP), in collaboration with the Department of Pharmacy Services at Michigan Medicine, is recruiting applicants for an ASHP-accredited Postgraduate Year One (PGY1) Managed Care Residency Program
+The University of Michigan Prescription Drug Plan (UM PDP), in collaboration with the Department of Pharmacy Services at the University of Michigan Health (UMH), is recruiting applicants for an ASHP-accredited Postgraduate Year One (PGY1) Managed Care Residency Program

 The Managed Care PGY1 residency at the University of Michigan Prescription Drug Plan offers a unique experience working in the stimulating pharmacy benefits world from a payer’s perspective.
 The PDP PGY1 program abides by the standards set forth by ASHP and AMCP for accredited PGY1 Managed Care programs.
 The pharmacy benefit team interacts with world renowned experts in the fields of medicine, pharmacy and managed care to achieve the best mix of state of the art care and cost-effectiveness.
 In many instances, we work with researchers within our organization who are pivotal in the drug research, development and approval process.
 By collaborating with researchers and academics, we obtain the unique perspective that only a few managed care residencies have.